-As at 1 January 2020, the Police and Families Credit Union (PCU) was incorporated by the Registrar of Credit Unions and, as such our assets are no longer held by the Trustees of PCU but are held by the incorporated body.
-Accordingly a revised Trust Deed was issued on the same date.
+As at 1 January 2020, the Police and Families Credit Union (PCU) was incorporated by the Registrar of Credit Unions and as such our assets are held by the incorporated body.
 The Public Trust is appointed as the Supervisor of the shares on the terms and conditions of the Deed and in accordance with the requirements of the FMC Act, the FMC Regulations and the Financial Markets Supervisors Act 2011.
 The Trust Deed grants an assignment by way of security to the Supervisor, which can be enforced if certain material events occur.
 The Trust Deed also sets out on behalf of members, certain reporting obligations and contains financial covenants which are designed to ensure PCU is able to meet its financial obligations to members at all times.
-All Trust Deed obligations and financial covenants were complied with as at 30 June 2023.
+All Trust Deed obligations and financial covenants were complied with as at 30 June 2024.

-1.4 Basis of Preparation Statement of Compliance
+1.4 Basis of Preparation

+Statement of Compliance